 Why are there so many diseases with "sepsis," "septic," "septicemia," or "blood poisoning" in their name?

-Unfortunately, both medical personnel and laypeople have used these terms interchangeably and then linked them to either a particular organism (usually bacterial and often labeled according to the general bacterial type such as gram-negative or -positive) that can cause sepsis or to a site in the body in which an infection originates that leads to sepsis, or to a clinical situation that leads to sepsis as described above.
+Unfortunately, both medical personnel and laypeople have used these terms interchangeably and then linked them to either a particular organism (usually bacterial and often labeled according to the general bacterial type such as gram-negative or -positive) that can cause sepsis, to a site in the body in which an infection originates that leads to sepsis, or to a clinical situation that leads to sepsis as described above.
 For example, meningococcal sepsis, meningococcal septicemia, septic meningitis, and meningococcal blood poisoning can refer to the same entity, an infection of the patient by the bacteria Neisseria meningitidis that has spread from the meninges (brain membranes) to the bloodstream, resulting in the patient having at least two of the four criteria outlined above for sepsis.
 Common examples of a clinical situation used in the same way are puerperal sepsis, puerperal septicemia, puerperal or childbirth blood poisoning, and maternal septicemia postpartum.
 All four terms represent infection that occurs during the puerperium (time around the delivery of a baby) that leads to sepsis criteria for the patient.
 The infectious agent is not described when the body site or situation is linked to "sepsis" or the other terms.
 The following is a short partial list of both organism and organ system (and organ-related) terms that are seen in both the lay and medical literature:

 - MRSA sepsis: sepsis caused by methicillin-resistant Staphylococcus aureus bacteria